flightaware/libpg2sdr/README.naming.md

 things we need to do to make sure it doesn't conflict with whatever that code does.

-## Contents of the public lpcsdr.h header
+## Contents of the public pg2sdr.h header

-`lpcsdr.h` is the public header that third-party code is going to include.
+`pg2sdr.h` is the public header that third-party code is going to include.
 We need to make sure that nothing in that header is going to conflict with things in the third-party code.

-All names -- functions, type names, macro names, enum names, etc -- visible in lpcsdr.h should start with `lpcsdr_` or `LPCSDR_`.
+All names -- functions, type names, macro names, enum names, etc -- visible in pg2sdr.h should start with `pg2sdr_` or `PG2SDR_`.

-The only things that should be present in `lpcsdr.h` are things that are necessary for external use of the library.
+The only things that should be present in `pg2sdr.h` are things that are necessary for external use of the library.

 Internal typedefs, functions, etc should be declared in a separate header.